Empirical Game-Theoretic Analysis for Mean Field Games: Related Work

-In a recent work simultaneous with and independent of our own, \citet{muller2021learning} adapted PSRO to MFGs and analyzed convergence properties with various solution concepts.
-Both works propose an iterative EGTA/PSRO framework for MFGs, highlighting the issue that the utility function for MFGs is not generally linear in the distribution.
+In a recent work that is simultaneous with and independent of our \textbf{primary method}, \citet{muller2021learning} adapted PSRO to MFGs and analyzed convergence properties with various solution concepts.
+Both theirs and our primary method are based on an iterative EGTA/PSRO framework for MFGs, highlighting the issue that the utility function for MFGs is not generally linear in the distribution.
 Theoretically, both works prove the existence of NE in the empirical game with restricted strategy set and the convergence of iterative EGTA/PSRO to NE.
-What is unique to their work is that they investigate the modifications for PSRO to converge to (coarse) correlated equilibria ((C)CE) in MFGs as well as the theoretical counterparts.
-Our contribution focuses on practical techniques for the empirical game analysis and experimental comparison to other learning methods.
-Moreover, we propose as a future research direction one potential method for improving the stability of MFG solutions in the finite games.
+What is unique to their work is that they investigate the modifications for PSRO to converge to (coarse) correlated equilibria in MFGs as well as the theoretical counterparts.
+The contribution of our primary method focuses on practical techniques for the empirical game analysis and goes beyond their work in including full details of how online learning algorithms (i.e., FP and RD as subroutines) realize the framework of EGTA for MFGs.
+We also include more experimental results on performance of these methods for deriving approximate equilibria for MFGs.
+Since both theirs and our primary method rely on either black-box optimization or online approaches for computing NE of intermediate empirical games, the issue of low sample efficiency exists.
+As a major contribution of our work, our GML and regularization successfully addresses this issue.